IBMStockTrader/stocktrader-helm/README.md

 3. Type `odm` into the search bar to find the IBM Operational Decision Manager (ODM) Helm chart.
 Click on the chart.
 4. Perform the prerequisites for ODM installation as directed by the chart's instructions.
 5. Click the `Configure` button to display the chart's configuration parameters.
-    * Review the parameters and complete required fields.
+    * Review the parameters and complete all required fields.
     * Click the `Install` button.
 6. Monitor the deployment and verify that the ODM pod starts.
 7. Install [curl](https://curl.haxx.se/download.html) and [jq](https://stedolan.github.io/jq/download/) on your workstation if you do not already have them.